Shinigami221/Shinigami221/README.md

 - 👋 Hi, I’m @Shinigami221
-- 👀 I’m interested in Gaming and learning new languages
+- 👀 I’m interested in game deveolpment and learning new languages
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on small gaming projects and small apps
 - 📫 How to reach me ...